 One big no-no in picking out tear stain removers or cleansers is not reading the ingredients list—or reading the ingredients list and thinking antibiotics is okay.
 Yes, they kill of bacteria, but unless your vet says your pooch needs it, stay away from antibiotics.
 Not only can it do more harm than good, your dog may also develop resistance to its good functions if carelessly used.

 Fortunately, it’s not hard to find good, quality grooming products that you can use.
-Coconut-oil based tear stain removers, for one, gently removes those ugly marks under the eyes without bleach, and prevent bacterial and fungal infection, without the use of those hard-to-spell chemicals.
+Coconut-oil based tear stain removers, for one, gently removes those ugly marks under the eyes without bleach or any hard-to-spell chemicals.
 With regular use, you and your gorgeous Lily will be staring into each other’s tear-free and tear stain-free eyes in no time at all.

 Care to share your experience with epiphora in dogs?
 Tell us how you and your canine friend ended the tears in the comments section!